six2dez/reconftw/README.md

 If you want to contribute to this project, you can do it in multiple ways:

-- Submitting an [issue](https://github.com/six2dez/reconftw/issues/new/choose) because you have found a bug or you have any suggestion or request.
+- Submitting an [issue](https://github.com/six2dez/reconftw/issues/new/choose) if you have found a bug or you have any suggestion or request.
-- Making a Pull Request from [dev](https://github.com/six2dez/reconftw/tree/dev) branch because you want to improve the code or add something to the script.
+- Making a Pull Request from [dev](https://github.com/six2dez/reconftw/tree/dev) branch if you want to improve the code or add something to the script.

 ## Need help? :information_source: